Missouri prepares to execute man for killing officer in 2005 - NewsBreak

 Missouri prepares to execute man for killing officer in 2005

-A Missouri inmate convicted of ambushing and killing a St. Louis area police officer whom he blamed for his younger brother's death was scheduled to be executed Tuesday, barring a last-minute intervention.
+A Missouri inmate convicted of ambushing and killing a St. Louis area police officer he blamed in the death of his younger brother was scheduled to be executed Tuesday, though his lawyers are seeking to have the lethal injection halted.

 “The violent murder of any citizen, let alone a Missouri law enforcement officer, should be met only with the fullest punishment state law allows,” Parson, a Republican and a former county sheriff, said in a statement.
 “Through Mr. Johnson’s own heinous actions, he stole the life of Sergeant McEntee and left a family grieving, a wife widowed, and children fatherless.
 Clemency will not be granted.”

-Johnson, 37, faces execution Tuesday evening at the state prison in Bonne Terre.
+Johnson, 37, faces execution at 6 p.m.
+Tuesday at the state prison in Bonne Terre.
 He would be the second Missouri man put to death in 2022 and the 17th nationally.

 McEntee, 43, was a 20-year veteran of the police department in Kirkwood, a St. Louis suburb.
 The father of three was among the officers sent to Johnson’s home on July 5, 2005, to serve a warrant for his arrest.
 Johnson was on probation for assaulting his girlfriend, and police believed he had violated probation.